GeneKao/linux-server-configuration/README.md

 ### Update all packages

-Use `sudo apt-get` to update the packages' source.
+Use `sudo apt-get update` to update the packages' source.

 Then use `sudo apt-get upgrade` or `sudo apt-get dist-upgrade` to upgrade all packages.